-In accordance with the provisions of the Joint Convention, Bolivia ensures that the primary responsibility for the safety of spent fuel or radioactive waste management lies with the Authorization Holder.
+In accordance with the provisions of the Joint Convention, Bolivia ensures that the primary responsibility for safety in the management of the spent fuel or radioactive waste rests with the Holder of the Authorization.

-F.3.
+F.2.
 HUMAN AND FINANCIAL RESOURCES